Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 Table of Contents_

 Most people give little thought to the batteries that power their tech devices.
-For most of us with smartphones, smartwatches, tablets, and laptops, rechargeable lithium-ion batteries are a standard power source.
+Rechargeable lithium-ion batteries are a standard power source for most of us with smartphones, smartwatches, tablets, and laptops.
 These battery packs provide reliable power without taking up too much space — which allows for our technology to get smaller and more compact.

 But lithium-ion batteries are also incredibly volatile because they contain electrocyte, a key component that helps to generate power.
 Electrolytes are flammable and generate an immense amount of heat while the batteries are powering devices.
 Most tech gear that relies on lithium-ion batteries has enhanced ventilation to ensure that the batteries don’t overheat and malfunction.
 But hoverboards usually lack this design feature.